Portrait of Isabel Rawsthorne Standing in a Street in Soho

-Portrait of Isabel Rawsthorne Standing in a Street in Soho is a 1967 oil-on-canvas painting by the Irish-born English figurative artist Francis Bacon, in the collection of the Neue Nationalgalerie, Berlin.
+Portrait of Isabel Rawsthorne Standing in a Street in Soho is an oil-on-canvas painting by the British figurative artist Francis Bacon, from 1967.
+It is held in the collection of the Neue Nationalgalerie, in Berlin.

 Described by art critic John Russell as one of Bacon's finest works, the painting depicts Isabel Rawsthorne, the painter, designer and occasional model for artists such as André Derain, Alberto Giacometti and Picasso.